-Jonny Schwartz is Roy Group’s director of finance — and he keeps people on their toes.
+Jonny Schwartz is Roy Group’s chief of staff — and he keeps people on their toes.
 A small-town kid from Saskatchewan, Jonny grew up to be an accountant — then pulled up stakes and headed to the west coast to build furniture.
 A straight-talking, wisecracking, salt-of-the-earth dude, he resists being in the spotlight, preferring to do his meticulous work behind the scenes.
 With his attention to detail and his flair for beauty, Jonny lights from the inside the Roy Group values of quality and creativity.

 I went to the University of Saskatchewan to get my Bachelor of Commerce.
 After university I worked in different industries for 10 years — transportation, manufacturing, real estate development, as a corporate controller — while also obtaining my CPA / CMA designation.
 In 2017, I moved to Victoria to join the Fine Furniture program at Camosun College.
 I had been looking for a part-time accounting job, because I wanted to keep my hand in finance yet still have time to pursue my woodworking.
 I applied for this job when I saw it posted.
 The funny thing is, when I had the initial interview with the recruiter I realized I’d already met Ian and Anne-Marie at a Fuckup Night I had attended with friends who turned out to be mutual!
 It has been a very welcome and happy coincidence.

 So you’re in the office some of the time, and in the studio some of the time?